exercism/julia/exercises/practice/raindrops/.approaches/introduction.md

 end
 ```

-While ternary operators can be nested, that quickly becomes confusing and offers little advantage.
+While ternary operators can be nested, that quickly becomes confusing and offers little further advantage.

 ### Lookup